project-cruet/proposal/README.md

 ## Considerations:

 - We are not Linux core developers or contributors of liburing.
 We really welcome any suggestion on performance tuning and we also welcome benchmarks; but we may shutdown any issue if [we think its tone becomes unfriendly for further discussion](https://github.com/axboe/liburing/issues/189).
+- We are open to design corrections.
+As long as your suggestions are reasonable and well stated, we will never say something like 'Enough, already'.
 - We focus on x86-64 for now but leave space for other architectures.